 We are not profitable and have incurred losses in each period since our inception.
-For the years ended March 31, 2018 and 2017, we reported a net loss of \$19.7 million and \$7.7 million, respectively.
-For the three months ended December 31, 2018 and 2017, we reported a net loss of \$7.7 million and \$4.4 million, respectively.
-For the nine months ended December 31, 2018 and 2017, we reported a net loss of \$24.2 million and \$12.9 million, respectively.
-At December 31, 2018, we had an accumulated deficit of \$53.1 million.
+For the years ended March 31, 2019, 2018 and 2017, we reported a net loss of \$30.8 million, \$19.7 million and \$7.7 million, respectively.
+At March 31, 2019, we had an accumulated deficit of \$59.8 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek marketing approvals for, RP1 and any additional product candidates we may develop.